UPPMAX/R-matlab-julia-HPC/docs/julia/load_run.md

 ## Exercises

-.. challenge:: 1a.
-Find out which versions are on your cluster from documentation
+!!! example "Challenge 1a.
+Find out which versions are on your cluster from documentation"

 - Find/search for that documentation!